Autocomp-Finance/autocomp-docs/ecosystem/introduction-auto.md

 The project is build in Celo chain eco system

-- Mobil compatability and low fee
+- Mobile compatability and low fee